MichaelCWalsh7/milestone-project-1/README.md

 1. [Google Fonts:](https://fonts.google.com/)
     - Google Fonts were used to import the 'Shippori Mincho', 'Montserrat' and 'Parisienne' fonts into the style.css file which are used on all pages throughout the project.
-    - Google Fonts were also used to import the 'Exo' & 'Oswald' fonts into the style.css file which are fonts not really used in this website, but rather fonts that are native to other projects that I've worked on.
-The font used in the link to those projects, matches the main heading fonts used on those websites. ('Exo' for Rosie Odenkirk, & 'Oswald' for Love Running)
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 1. [Git](https://git-scm.com/)